starkware-libs/cairo-docs/core/src/core-ecdsa-recover_public_key.md

 # recover_public_key

-Recovers the public key from an ECDSA signature and message hash.Given a valid ECDSA signature, the original message hash, and the y-coordinate parity of point R, this function recovers the signer's public key.
-This is useful in scenarios where you need to verify a message has been signed by a specific public key.  # Arguments * `message_hash` - The hash of the signed message * `signature_r` - The r component of the ECDSA signature (x-coordinate of point R) * `signature_s` - The s component of the ECDSA signature * `y_parity` - The parity of the y-coordinate of point R (`true` for odd, `false` for even)  # Returns Returns `Some(public_key)` containing the x-coordinate of the recovered public key point if the signature is valid, `None` otherwise.  # Examples
+Recovers the public key from an ECDSA signature and message hash.
+Given a valid ECDSA signature, the original message hash, and the y-coordinate parity of point R, this function recovers the signer's public key.
+This is useful in scenarios where you need to verify a message has been signed by a specific public key.
+# Arguments

+- `message_hash` - The hash of the signed message
+- `signature_r` - The r component of the ECDSA signature (x-coordinate of point R)
+- `signature_s` - The s component of the ECDSA signature
+- `y_parity` - The parity of the y-coordinate of point R (`true` for odd, `false` for even)
+# Returns

+Returns `Some(public_key)` containing the x-coordinate of the recovered public key point if the signature is valid, `None` otherwise.
+# Examples

 ```cairo
 use core::ecdsa::recover_public_key;